 1) Broad academic integrity statement

-Instructors may adapt the following sample language to address academic integrity for online classes.
+Instructors may adapt the following sample language to address academic integrity for classes that are taught fully or partially online.
 The sample opens with an invitation for students to express concerns to faculty, since we know that issues of academic dishonesty often arise when students feel anxiety or stress.

-As our course takes place online, I recognize that new challenges to participation and study may arise.
+As our course includes a period of remote instruction, I recognize that new challenges to participation and study may arise.
 I encourage students to contact me or another member of our course’s instructional staff with any concerns they may have.
 Our efforts to establish new habits and work together will benefit from your ongoing commitment to academic integrity.
 We all gain from each other’s commitment to honest work and full participation in course practices.
 As a reminder, Yale College maintains firm policies on academic dishonesty of any sort.
 Please review the syllabus and my latest updates for information about course policies and expectations.

 2) Signed academic integrity statement